 The remaining 200 Bahts being our average monthly budget for expenses related to the apartment such as cleaning products, the purchase of a fan, some dishes, etc.

-If you come to Chiang Mai for a shorter stay or if you wish to have your accomodation booked upon arrival it might be worth having a look on airbnb.
+If you come to Chiang Mai for a shorter stay or if you wish to have your accomodation booked upon arrival it might be worth having a look on Vrbo.
 The offer for Chiang Mai is very broad.

 Getting around Chiang Mai